shravanasati/elara/README.md

 # elara

 A jupyter notebook to HTML converter.
+Only supports nbformat v4.